-|The team leader and the team partners need institutional and faculty support, which is given by professional expert services in the partnership:|
+|The team leader and the team partners need institutional and faculty support, which is given by professional expert services in the partnership:

-Consult the educational programme administration
+Consult the programme boards

 Get teaching and learning support

 The teaching and learning support services are essential for designing educational formats for a micro-credential.
 They have expertise in course and curriculum development as well as collaborative approaches to this development.
 Advice from this service will reduce the time and therefore the cost required to design the course as they are familiar with all aspects of the design to be covered.

 Internationalization services also have this expertise.
 On top of this, they are used to inter- national collaboration and to develop different sorts of staff and student mobility formats.
 They are also familiar with all kinds of agreements which are needed for a joint micro-credential course.

 IT services will advise the team on technology facilities to deliver all digital components of the course, including synchronous and asynchronous online delivery and collaboration in discussion groups and learning communities.
 An important point concerns the common platform or learning environment to be used for the delivery of the course.
 For pragmatic reasons, the platform of the leading institution is usually used.
 A new common platform for the delivery of a common course offering is being considered in newly established EUI alliances, but this has not yet proven to be an easy solution (see also the section on the educational and technology ecosystem).

 Particularly when the course is a standalone offering, the student administration should be involved to ensure enrollment processes for continuing education students and for the incorporation of the course and the students into the university databases and the learning environment.

 Integrate micro-credential courses and curricula in centres for continuing education or “extension schools”